 is having something for their characters to respond to.
 It is so boring when you are roleplaying with someone and they aren’t trying to carry on the conversation and are just saying Yes or No.

 Some tips to make it easier for the people you are interacting with to respond is by asking some sort of question (preferably a question that isn’t completely a yes or no question), or do some surprising, bold, big, different or interesting action that their character(s) can react to.
+Also making your posts detailed makes them much more entertaining to read and respond to.

 Story Games are very different than roleplays, in fact, they live in opposite worlds.
 The signup process is the same as RPs, and SGs have Faceclaims as well.
 But other than that, they are completely different.
 In an SG, the creator of the SG will write chapters.
 It will be the prompt that plays out with your characters.
 At the end of the chapters, you have your character make a choice.